cisco-open/flame/CONTRIBUTING.md

 Place a new line between each group of packages.

 ## License
-By contributing, you agree that your contributions will be licensed under its XXX License.
+By contributing, you agree that your contributions will be licensed under its Apache License, Version 2.

 ## References
 This document was adapted from [here](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62).